Sports in the New York metropolitan area: Motorsports

 Founded in 1965, Old Bridge Township Raceway Park located in Old Bridge Township, Middlesex County, New Jersey hosted the SuperNationals and later the Summernationals of the National Hot Rod Association (NHRA) for Funny Car and Top Fuel competitions, as well as other drag racing events.
 In 2018, the track announced that they would cease conducting drag races at the facility due to rising costs.
 However, other motorsports events still occur at the facility.

-Championship Auto Racing Teams (CART) series held races at the Meadowlands from 1984 to 1991.
+Championship Auto Racing Teams (CART) held races at the Meadowlands from 1984 to 1991.

-On September 21, 2016, the Federation Internationale de l'Automobile (FIA), Formula E, and New York City government officials announced that the New York City ePrix would be held in July 2017 at the Brooklyn Cruise Terminal, with a track layout presented.
+On September 21, 2016, the Fédération Internationale de l'Automobile (FIA), Formula E, and New York City government officials announced that the New York City ePrix would be held in July 2017 at the Brooklyn Cruise Terminal, with a track layout presented.
 The New York ePrix became the city's first automobile race since 1896.
 On July 15–16, 2017, the Formula E race was held in Red Hook, Brooklyn.
 It was the first FIA-sanctioned race to be held in New York City.
 Sam Bird won both races.

 There was a plan by the International Speedway Corporation (ISC) to build an 82,000-seat speedway on Staten Island that would host National Association for Stock Car Auto Racing (NASCAR) races by 2010.
 The ISC abandoned the plan in 2006 citing financial concerns, and sold the 676 acre parcel in 2013.
 Another speedway project was proposed for the Meadowlands (Liberty Speedway) but discussions were abandoned in the early 2000s.
 Plans called for a Formula One race known as the Grand Prix of America, to be held on the New Jersey side of the Hudson River, were scheduled to start in 2014, but those plans have been postponed indefinitely.
 The race was to be held on the Port Imperial Street Circuit, a 3.2 mi circuit to be built using existing streets in Weehawken and West New York around Weehawken Port Imperial.